Updated on November 25th, 2022 by Bob Ciura

-There is a way to directly (if not broadly) invest in the industry: The Global X Lithium & Battery Tech ETF (ticker: LIT).
+There is a way to directly and broadly invest in the lithium industry: The Global X Lithium & Battery Tech ETF (LIT).

 The ETF “invests in the full lithium cycle, from mining and refining the metal, through battery production.”
-The fund’s objective is to “provide investment results that correspond to the price and yield performance, before fees and expenses, of the Solactive Global Lithium Index.
+The fund aims to “provide investment results that correspond to the price and yield performance, before fees and expenses, of the Solactive Global Lithium Index.”

-The fund holds 42 securities, but the top 10 positions make up over three fourths of the ETF:
+The fund holds 46 securities, but the top 10 positions make up 58% of the ETF’s total assets:

 We do not find this ETF attractive – the management fee and past record thus far have proven to be unimpressive – but it does offer an opportunity to discuss the major players in the industry.